nguyenngoclongdev/step-definition-generator/README.md

 You have multiple options when it comes to generating step definition using this extension:

--   The extension can generate the step definition and automatically create a new file for it.
+-   The extension can automatically create a new file for the step definition when you generate it.
+To do this, you can either right-click on the feature file or click an icon in the Editor Actions menu.
--   The extension can generate the step definition and copy it to the clipboard for easy access.
+-   The extension can also generate the step definition and copy it to the clipboard, which makes it easy to access and paste into the appropriate file.
+To use this option, you can again right-click on the feature file or click an icon in the Editor Actions menu.
--   Alternatively, you can use the Command Palette to generate step definition directly from within the extension.
+-   Finally, you can use the Command Palette within the extension to generate step definitions directly.
+This method may be particularly useful if you prefer to use keyboard shortcuts or if you're working with a particularly large or complex test file.

 ### Generate a step definition and create a new file